Adi7000/joylink/README.md

   To run singular typescript nodes (i.e. execute typescript files like how you would run python files) directly from command line, run the following command `npx ts-node path_to_ts_file`
   Note that you must first ensure that in your package.json, you temporarily comment out `type: "module"`

+  This repo is currently under active development.
+Motion sensor controls and voice recognition are actively being worked on.

+  # Usage Instructions
+  comming soon ... (once Pico Voice user keys are purchased)